cdxiaodong/PNPT-Prep/docs/wannacry.md

 ## WannaCry

 In the early summer of 2017, WannaCry was unleashed on the world.
-Widely considered to be one of the most devastating malware infections to date, WannaCry left a trail of destruction in its wake.
-WannaCry is a classic ransomware sample; more specifically, it is a ransomware cryptoworm, which means that it can encrypt individual hosts and had the capability to propagate through a network on its own.
+Widely considered one of the most devastating malware infections to date, WannaCry left a trail of destruction in its wake.
+WannaCry is a classic ransomware sample; more specifically, it is a ransomware cryptoworm, meaning it can encrypt individual hosts and has the capability to propagate through a network on its own.

 ## Objective